smousavi05/STEAD/README.md

 -------------------------------------

-The csv file can be used to easily select specific part of the dataset and only read associated waveforms from the hdf5 file for efficiency.
+The CSV file can be used to easily select a specific part of the dataset and only read associated waveforms from the hdf5 file for efficiency.

 ### Example of data selection and accessing (earthquake waveforms):